Shaping Tomorrow's Treatments

 Canadian Resources:

-• Canadian Cancer Trials.
-This is the homepage for a site that was created by the Canadian Partnership Against Cancer, and allows you to search for a cancer clinical trial anywhere in Canada.
+• Canadian Cancer Trials This is the homepage for a site created by the Canadian Partnership Against Cancer, allowing you to search for a cancer clinical trial anywhere in Canada.

-• Clinical Trials Ontario’s Clinical Trials Finder.
-This is the homepage to search for a clinical trial anywhere in Canada.
-The site is hosted by Clinical Trials Ontario and searches clinicaltrials.gov for clinical trials, and provides fewer and simpler search features in efforts to make it easier to use.
+• Clinical Trials Ontario’s Clinical Trials Finder This is the homepage to search for a clinical trial anywhere in Canada.
+The site is hosted by Clinical Trials Ontario and searches clinicaltrials.gov, providing fewer and simpler search features to make it easier to use.

-• Health Canada’s clinical trials database.
-This is the landing page for Health Canada’s database that allows you to search for phase 1, 2 and I3 clinical trials in Canada involving pharmaceutical and biological drugs.
-If you wish to find more information on a clinical trial in the database, you should speak to your physician and/or contact the clinical trial sponsor that is listed.
+• Health Canada’s clinical trials database This landing page allows you to search for phase 1, 2, and 3 clinical trials in Canada involving pharmaceutical and biological drugs.
+For more information, speak to your physician and/or contact the clinical trial sponsor listed.

 • Research opportunities in New Brunswick

-• A Cure is on the Horizon is the homepage for a research registry that allows people interested in participating in research to provide information about types of research they are interested in.
-Their information is kept on file and when a potential matching research opportunity comes up, a person will be contacted.
+• A Cure is on the Horizon A research registry that allows people interested in participating in research to provide information about types of research they are interested in.
+Their information is kept on file, and when a potential matching research opportunity comes up, they are contacted.

-• Find a Clinical Trial at Horizon allows you to search studies that are currently open to participants.
+• Find a Clinical Trial at Horizon (page under construction / coming soon).
+This resource will allow you to search studies that are currently open to participants.

 International Resources:

-• International Standard Registered Clinical/soCialsTudy Number (ISRCTN).
-This is the homepage for a searchable clinical trial registry recognized by the World Health Organization (WHO) and the International Committee of Medical Journal Editors (also called ICMJE).
-Clinical research studies (whether proposed, ongoing or finished) anywhere in the world are part of this database.
+• International Standard Randomised Controlled Trial Number (ISRCTN) A searchable clinical trial registry recognized by the World Health Organization (WHO) and the International Committee of Medical Journal Editors (ICMJE).
+Clinical research studies (whether proposed, ongoing, or finished) anywhere in the world are included.

-• World Health Organization Clinical Trials Search Portal.
-This is WHO’s homepage where you can look for a clinical trial anywhere in the world.
-If the same clinical trial is listed in more than one place, the results will show that results for that clinical trial grouped together.
+• World Health Organization Clinical Trials Search Portal WHO’s homepage for looking up clinical trials anywhere in the world.
+If the same trial is listed in more than one place, results are grouped together.

 You may also find out more about how to be in a clinical trial by asking your doctor or another member of your healthcare team.